Prelude to the Battle of Brandy Station

-In early May 1863, Confederate General Robert E. Lee’s Army of Northern Virginia soundly defeated Major General Joseph Hooker’s Army of the Potomac at the Battle of Chancellorsville.
+In early May 1863, Confederate General Robert E. Lee and his Army of Northern Virginia soundly defeated Major General Joseph Hooker and his Army of the Potomac at the Battle of Chancellorsville.
 Despite the Rebel victory, Lee’s army needed food, horses, and equipment after the battle.
 With northern Virginia ravaged by two years of combat, Lee took the war to the North.

 At 4:30 a.m. on June 9, 1863, Brigadier General John Buford led 5,500 Federal soldiers across the Rappahannock River, surprising Stuart’s pickets at Beverly’s Ford.
 At the same time, Brigadier General David McMurtrie Gregg led 2,800 Federal cavalrymen and infantrymen across the Rappahannock at Kelly’s Ford, about four miles downstream.

 After crossing the Rappahannock, Buford’s command moved south toward Stuart’s encampment at Brandy Station.
 Confederate Brigadier General William E. “Grumble” Jones’s brigade rushed forward and briefly delayed Buford’s advance long enough for Stuart’s main force to escape and to form battle lines to the south.
 As Buford advanced farther, he encountered stiff resistance, resulting in heavy federal losses.

 At approximately 11 a.m., Kelly’s forces surprised Stuart a second time when the Rebels approached Brandy Station from the south, providing Buford’s soldiers some relief.
 A series of charges and countercharges ensued for the rest of the battle, which continued until Confederate infantry reinforcements from Culpeper approached.

 Despite being surprised twice on the same day, Stuart drove his attackers from the field.
 The Rebels suffered fewer casualties than the Federals (575 to 866) making the battle, technically, a Confederate victory.
 Nevertheless, the largest cavalry battle of the Civil War served as a morale booster for the battered Army of the Potomac by showing that the Union cavalry was emerging as a worthy opponent for its formerly, far-superior Confederate counterpart.